 - Your filing status must be single, head of household, qualifying widow or widower with a qualifying child, or married filing jointly.

-- Your child or dependent must be under 13 or must be disabled and physically or mentally incapable of caring for themself.
+- Your child or dependent must be under 13 but there is no age requirement if they are disabled and physically or mentally incapable of caring for themself.

 - The childcare provider cannot be your spouse or dependent or the child's parent.